astoeckel/aravir-rtc/README.md

 This library implements a BCD coded real-time clock with two alarms and was primarily modelled after the DS3232 chip.
 As of now, it does not provide functionality such as interrupts and square-wave generation, as those were not required for the intended use-case of this library.
 Feel free to contribute corresponding code.

-The library should be more-or-less compatible with the following I²C hardware ICs:
+The library should be more-or-less register compatible with the following I²C hardware ICs:

 * [DS1337](https://www.maximintegrated.com/en/products/DS1337)
 * [DS1338](https://www.maximintegrated.com/en/products/DS1338)